-Bees best documented pollinators in the natural and agricultural landscapes in Canada, including the Columbia Mountains and Highlands ecoregion.
-A wide range of wild and crop plants, including plants in the Aster and Rose families, agricultural crop, specialty crop, and some forage crops, all benefit from bee pollinators.
+Bees are the best documented pollinators in the natural and agricultural landscapes of the Okanagan Highlands ecoregion.
+A wide range of wild and crop plants, including plants in the Aster and Rose Families, agricultural crop, specialty crop, and some forage crops, all benefit from bee pollinators.

 Most of us are familiar with the colonies of honey bees that have been the workhorses of agricultural pollination for years in Canada.
 They were imported from Europe almost 400 years ago and continue to be managed for honey production and pollination services.
-There are over 800 species of native ground and twig nesting bees in Canada, and over 400 in British Columbia.
+There are over 800 species of native ground and twig nesting bees in Canada.
 Most of these bee species live a solitary life; a minority are social and form colonies or nest in aggregations.